Skip to content

 Employee self-service

 Gusto wins on user experience.
-Modern web and mobile self-service: employees view paystubs, update direct deposit, manage benefits, request time off, all in a clean interface.
-QuickBooks Workforce (QB Payroll’s self-service portal) is functional but the UX lags Gusto’s.
-For businesses where employee experience matters (recruiting, retention), Gusto’s portal is a real differentiator.
+Modern web and mobile self-service: employees view paystubs, update direct deposit, manage benefits, and request time off in a clean interface.
+QuickBooks Workforce (QB Payroll’s self-service portal) is functional but its UX lags Gusto’s.
+For businesses where employee experience matters to recruiting and retention, Gusto’s portal is a real differentiator.
 Edge: Gusto.

 08